ontoportal/documentation/docs/_steps/allegrograph_configuration.md

 	    config.goo_path_data     = '/repositories/ontoportal/statements'
 	    config.goo_path_update   = '/repositories/ontoportal/statements'

-Restart your Virtual Appliance (see below).
-Your server is now pointing to AG as the backend.
+Restart your Virtual Appliance (see step 2 below).
+Your server is now pointing to Allegrograph as the backend.

 ## Obtaining and starting Allegrograph

+### 1. Install Allegrograph

-1. If not already present in a current version, install the AllegroGraph (AG) server using the instructions on this page:
+If not already present in a current version, install the AllegroGraph (AG) server using the instructions on this page:

 `https://franz.com/agraph/support/documentation/current/server-installation.html`

 We recommend reviewing these instructions, which cover a number of different installation scenarios.

+### 2. Start Allegrograph

 An example from this page of commands to start and stop Allegrograph: